IBM/aspera-cli/README.md

 Not all `ascli` features are fully documented here, the user may explore commands on the command line.

+### `ascp` command line

+If you want to use `ascp` directly as a command line, refer to IBM Aspera documentation of either [Desktop Client](https://www.ibm.com/docs/en/asdc), [Endpoint](https://www.ibm.com/docs/en/ahte) or [Transfer Server](https://www.ibm.com/docs/en/ahts) where [a section on `ascp` can be found](https://www.ibm.com/docs/en/ahts/4.4?topic=linux-ascp-transferring-from-command-line).

+Using `ascli` with plugin `server` for command line gives advantages over ascp:

+* automatic resume on error
+* configuration file
+* choice of transfer agents
+* integrated support of multi-session

+Moreover all `ascp` options are supported either through transfer spec parameters and with the possibility to provide `ascp` arguments directly when the `direct` agent is used (`EX_ascp_args`).

 ### Arguments : Commands and options

 Arguments are the units of command line, as parsed by the shell, typically separated by spaces (and called "argv").